-5.4 The proposal will negatively affect the character and appearance of the rural agricultural farmland by introducing large scale industrial/urban character development into a currently undeveloped area, where it would be incongruous with the farmland character.
-This would be particularly the case give the site is a dome/ridge of higher land which forms the skyline to views from the east and west.
-The site is outward facing and not contained as maintained by the appellant.
+5.4 The proposal will negatively affect the character and appearance of the rural agricultural farmland of the site and wider landscape to the north, east and west.
+This is due to the proposed introduction of large scale industrial/sub-urban character development into a currently undeveloped area, where it would be incongruous with the farmland character.
+This would be particularly the case given the site is a dome/ridge of higher land which forms the skyline to views from the east and west.
+The site is outward facing and not contained as maintained by the applicant.